thaboxan/THAJAF449_WFO2401_GROUPA_ThaboJafta_JSL11/readme.md

 # An Agile Board - Kanban Task Management App

 Agile Board is a modern and efficient Kanban Task Management App designed to help individuals and teams streamline their workflow and boost productivity.
-This project, developed as the final project for the JSL course, is a testament to the mastery of JavaScript and web development principles.
+This project, developed as the final project for the JSL series, is a testament to the mastery of JavaScript and web development principles.

 ## Features